Want personalized picks that fit your family?

 Parents need to know that Guardians of the Taiga is the first volume of a new book series based on the popular Minecraft-inspired Dogcraft adventures and YouTube videos of StacyPlays, aka Stacy Hinojosa, and featuring characters based on the author and her own dogs.
 You need to suspend disbelief a bit here -- the story involves a girl raised by wolves in a world strongly resembling our own, who manages a pretty high level of education and standard of living while rescuing forest critters from hair-raising perils -- but the story hits a lot of sweet spots, especially for animal-loving kids and their parents.
 As the title suggests, there's a lot of information about nature and how ecosystems work, as well as a brainy narrator who doesn't talk down to her readers, includes a lot of vocabulary (such as "taiga") that might be new to them, and thoughtfully provides a glossary to explain it all at the end.

 What's the story?

-GUARDIANS OF THE TAIGA takes readers to the "biome" (world in Minecraft, where this story originated), where Stacy, who figures she's about 12 now, lives with a pack of wolves she considers her family, ever since the day a few years early when she woke up with a splitting headache in the middle of the forest with them hovering protectively over her.
+GUARDIANS OF THE TAIGA takes readers to the "biome" (a world in Minecraft, where this story originated) where Stacy, who figures she's about 12 now, lives with a pack of wolves she considers her family, ever since the day a few years earlier when she woke up with a splitting headache in the middle of the forest with them hovering protectively over her.
 About her earlier life she remembers nothing (though she does remember how to read, write, and speak English).
 After a life-changing incident, she and the wolves make it their mission to save their fellow forest residents when they wind up in danger -- whether from hunters and irate villagers or rushing rivers and molten lava.
 They don't trust humans and prefer to stay far away, but another wolf pack that's moved into the area may force the issue.

 Is it any good?